 OUR HISTORY

-In the years since, and in partnership with the city of Burlington and community organizations, the Foundation has raised $4.3 million dollars, funding and transforming parks and recreational areas across the city including contributing to the total rehabilitation of the Burlington Greenway, City Hall Park, A_Dog Skatepark, permanent preservation and access to Arms Forest and Rock Point, and many other important assets across Burlington.
+In the years since, and in partnership with the City of Burlington and community organizations, the Foundation has raised $4.3 million, funding and transforming parks and recreational areas across the city.
+These efforts have contributed to the total rehabilitation of the Burlington Greenway and City Hall Park, construction of A_Dog Skatepark, permanent preservation and access to Arms Forest and Rock Point, and many other important assets across Burlington.

 TIMELINE.